tntrung/gan/README.md

 We conduct experiments of our model with 1D/2D synthetic data, MNIST, CelebA and CIFAR-10 datasets.

 #### 1D demo
-In addition to GAAN, we also implement GAN, MDGAN, VAEGAN, WGAN-GP.
-Just changing model name in our code.
+In addition to GAAN, other methods, such as GAN, MDGAN, VAEGAN, WGAN-GP are provided in our code.

 ```
 >> cd gaan_toy1d